joemoose/dungeoneers.d20/ideas/_notes.md

 **What this License Means**

-**Share**: You can copy and redistribute any content from the DUNGEONEERS rulebook in any medium or format.
+**Share**: You can copy and redistribute any content from DUNGEONEERS in any medium or format.
 This license extends solely to the content of this document.

 **Adapt**: You may modify and build upon the content in this document for any purpose, even commercially.
 This includes creating new DUNGEONEERS rules, modifying existing rules, using rules for original settings or scenarios, or creating a new game based on DUNGEONEERS.